rix1337/docker-ripper/README.md

 ## Docker compose

-Check the device mount points and optional settings before you run the container!
+Check the device mount points and optional settings before you run the container.

 `docker-compose up -d`